AlexTGoCreative/ChatBot/README.md

 npm run dev
 ```

 The server starts on `http://localhost:5000`.
-It handles authentication, proxies scan requests to MetaDefender, and manages MongoDB data.
+It handles authentication, proxies scan requests to MetaDefender and Agatha, and manages MongoDB data.

-### 3. Start the Python AI Backend
+### 4. Start the Python AI Backend

 ```bash
 cd ozzy-ai